plewczynski/looper/README.md

 layer of suboptimal structures within some specifable energy range from the mimumum free energy (default is 10 kcal/mol) or a fractional percentage of the free energy.
-These files have the extension `*.DBN` and can be read by the 3rd party program VARNA.
-Additionally, _Chevral_ is set up to provide heatmap, pairing info, and restraint files for `SimRNA 3D` calculations (see instructions below).
+These files have the extension `*.DBN` and can be read by the 3rd party package VARNA ( http://varna.lri.fr/ ) Additionally, _Chevral_ is set up to provide heatmap, pairing info, and restraint files for `SimRNA 3D` calculations (see instructions below).
 Two additional  files are `chrN_x_y_res5kb_BDwt.clust` that contains a matrix with the Boltzmann probabilities for different interactions and `chrN_x_y_res5kb_summary.txt` that contains a shorthand list of the secondary structures.

 There are a variety of additional options.
 Please run